-PYSA is planning a normal soccer activities for Spring 2022!
-Hillside Soccer Club fall registration is open until Feb 28.
+PYSA is planning a normal soccer activities for Fall 2022!
+Hillside Soccer Club fall registration is open until June 30.
 Join HSC on our NEW turf field at Chapman Elementary!

 Club reaches out to divisions

 Every family has their own boundaries for what they consider to be COVID safe.
 When considering rec soccer for your child, you can leverage OHA standards that designate outdoor soccer as a minimal-contact sport, with specific guidelines on how to play safely.